AlexanderFrotscher/ANDi/README.md

 This code is based on @dome272 implementation of DDPM's https://github.com/dome272/Diffusion-Models-pytorch .
 &nbsp;

-All baseline implementations can be found in the [baseline folder](baseline)
+All baseline implementations can be found in the [baselines folder](baselines)